-- the circuitry of the MRTD's chip (P6022y VB IC) - the IC Embedded Software (OSA Operating System) - the MRTD application (ChipDoc applet in ICAO configuration) - the associated guidance documentation
+- the circuitry of the MRTD's chip (N7121 IC) - the IC Embedded Software (JCOP 4 P71 Operating System) - the MRTD application (ChipDoc v3 applet in ICAO configuration)

+• the associated guidance documentation

 1.3.6 TOE Lifecycle

 The TOE lifecycle is shown in Fig 2 TOE LifeCycle.
 Described in terms of the four life cycle phases (subdivided to 7 steps) mentioned in PP0055, but with a refinement in prepersonalisation, to support platform patching by the MRTD manufacturer who operates from a CC certified site.